rdf-ext/rdf-ext/CONTRIBUTING.md

 ## Pull Requests

-All developers, also members of the organization, must use forks and pull request to submit contributions.
+All developers, also members of the organization, must use forks and pull requests to submit contributions.

 ## Branches